Coronavirus COVID-19 Updates: uc.edu/publichealth

 Please see TamingtheSRU for complete description of these electives.

-Research The EIP is intimately connected to public health agencies and community based organizations, and operates on a continuum from the community to the ED to outpatient/inpatient healthcare settings.
+The EIP is intimately connected to public health agencies and community based organizations, and operates on a continuum from the community to the ED to outpatient/inpatient healthcare settings.
 The program is rife with opportunity for research projects for residents and students.
 Each year, EIP faculty typically mentor one medical student for a summer research project.

-Other The Division of Social Emergency Medicine is rapidly growing.
+The Division of Social Emergency Medicine is rapidly growing.
 Many of the projects and current elective offerings exist because of the innovation of current and former residents.
 Furthermore, the EIP is a collaborative and inter-professional organization with representation from students in social work, pre-health professions, the Masters in Public Health program, and the College of Nursing.
 Due to the nature of Social Emergency Medicine, there are many additional and potential opportunities available for students, residents, and faculty.